Estarmani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory contains solutions to shell permissions
+This repository contains solutions to shell permission